amro/uakari/README.markdown

 These setting will allow you to use ActionMailer as you normally would, any calls to mail() will be sent using Mailchimp STS

-If, for some reason, you want to use ActionMailer and change your tags dynamically at runtime, you can do something like:
+If you want to use ActionMailer and change your tags dynamically at runtime, you can do something like:

     ActionMailer::Base.uakari_settings[:tags] = ["dynamically", "set", "tags"]

+You can also set tags on individual pieces of mail by using Mail unstructured fields.
+Multiple tags may be set, but they cannot be set with an array, so set them individually:

+    > mail = ExampleMailer.hello_email(. . .)
+    > mail[:tags] = 'example'
+    > mail[:tags]
+     => example   # it's a single Mail::Field object

+    > mail[:tags] = 'hello'
+    > mail[:tags]
+     =>  [example, hello]   # it's an Array of Mail::Field objects

+Don't do this, Mail will try to make a single field out of the entire array:

+    > mail[:tags] = ['this', 'will', 'break']
+    > mail[:tags]
+    (Object doesn't support #inspect)
+    > mail.deliver
+    NoMethodError: undefined method `encoding' for ["howdy", "doody"]:Array   # told you so...

 ### Other Stuff